 The Hebrew phrase is “born on Joseph’s knee,” implying that Joseph adopted them.
 The writer used a similar phrase to describe Rachel’s adoption of her slave’s children .
-“Bilhah….doth bear on my knees”(Genesis 30:3 YLT).
+“Bilhah….doth bear on my knees”(Genesis 30:3 Young’s Literal Translation).

 The route to Jacob’s burial place doesn’t make much sense to Bible experts.
 They can’t figure out why the burial entourage would need to go anywhere “near the Jordan River” (50:10).
 They buried Jacob in Hebron, about 200 miles (320 km) northeast of Goshen, which was probably in the Nile River Delta.
 The Jordan River is another 40 miles (64 km) beyond Hebron.
 That’s a two-day walk in each direction.
 What should we do with this part of the story?

 Joseph reacts by crying.
-Miller offers several theories about why Joseph may have cried.
+Scholars offer several theories about why Joseph may have cried.
 What do you think about it?

 Jacob and Joseph were both embalmed when they died.
 This was so they could be transported and buried in what is now Israel.
 That’s an awful lot of trouble to go to for a dead person.
 Why do you think it was such a big deal where they are buried—especially if they are asking to be buried some 200 miles (320 km) away from where they die?

-In Miller’s closing article, “Up next: Jews wear out their welcome,” on page 192 in A Visual Walk Through Genesis, he says that though the drought lasted only five years after Jacob’s family arrived in Egypt, the Jews stayed “430 years” (Exodus 12:40).
+Though the drought lasted only five years after Jacob’s family arrived in Egypt, the Jews stayed “430 years” (Exodus 12:40).
 That’s as long as Methuselah’s mother-in-law might have stayed for a visit.
-Why do you think they would stay that long in Egypt
+Why do you think they would stay that long in Egypt?

 If Jacob had not moved his family down to Egypt but had managed to survive the drought, we would not have the story of Moses leading the Exodus, getting the Ten Commandments at Mount Sinai, and organizing Israel into a nation by giving them hundreds of laws to live by and a tribal structure to manage them.
 How do you react to that?